pietroveneri/Brain-Tumor-MRI/README.md

 Please cite this project if used:
 ```
 Pietro Veneri.
 Interpretable classification of brain tumors from MRI using fine-tuned ResNet50 and Grad-CAM++ visualization.
-(In review at PeerJ Computer Science)
 ```

 ## License